Research has shown that up to 92 percent of first-time visitors to an eCommerce store are not there to purchase anything.

 Maybe all they did was go through your eCommerce store, create wish lists, or add some items to their carts.
 But they left without completing the purchase.
 You’re at liberty to customize what qualifies visitors for retargeting.

-But the primary goal of retargeting is unmistakable: get interested online visitors back to complete their purchase.
+But the primary goal of retargeting is unmistakable: get interested online visitors back to complete their purchases.

 eCommerce Store Retargeting Tips That You Can Implement Right Away: